psevestre/openid-fapi/Financial_API_WD_002.md

 ### 7.3 Error responses

 #### 7.3.1 Authorization required
 If the signature validation fails, the authorization server shall return `401 Unauthorized` HTTP error response.

 #### 7.3.2 Invalid request
 If the request object received is invalid, the authorization server shall return `400 Bad Request` HTTP error response.

 #### 7.3.3 Method Not Allowed
 If the request did not use POST, the authorization server shall return `405 Method Not Allowed` HTTP error response.

 #### 7.3.4 Request entity too large
 If the request size was beyond the upper bound that the authorization server allows, the authorization server shall return `413 Request Entity Too Large` HTTP error response.

 #### 7.3.5 Too many requests
 If the request from the client per a time period goes beyond the number the authorization server allows, the authorization server shall return `429 Too Many Requests` HTTP error response.

 ## 8. Security Considerations

+### 8.1 Introduction
+As a profile of The OAuth 2.0 Authorization Framework, this specification references the security considerations defined in section 10 of [RFC6749], as well as [RFC6819] - OAuth 2.0 Threat Model and Security Considerations, which details various threats and mitigations.

+### 8.2 Mitigations for threats in RFC6819

+#### 8.2.1 Authorization code phishing resistance
+When the FAPI client uses [MTLS] or [TOKB], since the authorization code is bound to the TLS channel, it is authorization code phishing resistant as the phished authorization code cannot be used.

+#### 8.2.2 Access token phishing
+When the FAPI client uses [MTLS] or [TOKB], the access token is bound to the TLS channel, it is access token phishing resistant as the phished access tokens cannot be used.

+#### 8.2.3 Client credential and code phishing at token endpoint
+When the FAPI client uses [MTLS] or [TOKB], the authorization code is bound to the TLS channel, any phished client credentials and authorization codes submitted to the token endpoint cannot be used since the authorization code is bound to a particular TLS channel.

-### 8.1 Uncertainty around the resource server's handling of the access token
+### 8.3 Uncertainty around the resource server's handling of the access token
 There is no way that the client can find out whether the resource access was granted for the Bearer token or holder of key token.
 The two differs in the risk profile and the client may want to differentiate them.
 To support it, the resource shall not accept a Bearer token if it is supporting MTLS token with Bearer authorization header.

-### 8.2 Authorization code phishing resistance
-When the FAPI client uses [MTLS] or [TOKB], since the authorization code is bound to the TLS channel, it is authorization code phishing resistant as the phished authorization code cannot be used.

-### 8.3 Request object endpoint phishing resistance
+### 8.4 Request object endpoint phishing resistance
 An attacker can social engineer and have the administrator of the client to set the request object endpoint to one of the URL under the attacker's control.
 In this case, sensitive information included in the request object will be revealed to the attacker.
 To prevent this, the authorization server should communicate to the client developer of the proper change process repeatedly so that the client developers are going to be less susceptible to such a social engineering.

-### 8.4 Access token phishing

-### 8.5 User credential phishing

-### 8.6 IdP Mix-up attack
+### 8.5 IdP Mix-up attack
 In this attack, the client has registered multiple IdPs and one of the them is a rogue IdP that returns the same `client_id` that belongs to one of the honest IdPs.
 When a user clicks on a malicious link or visits a compromised site, an authorization request is sent to the rogue Idp.
 The rogue Idp then redirects the client to the honest IdP that has the same `client_id`.
 If the user is already logged on at the honest IdP, then the authentication may be skipped and a code is generated and returned to the client.
 Since the client was interacting with the rogue IdP, the code is sent to the rogud IdPs token endpoint.
 At the point, the attacker has a valid code that can be exchanged for an Access Token at the honest IdP.
 By registering a unique `redirect_uri`, storing it before each session, and then comparing the current callback `redirect_uri` to that stored in the session, the client can mitigate this attack.
 At the same time, the honest IdP will be able to detect that the `redirect_uri` in the authorization request does not match any of the registered ones and return an error.
 The use of a `request` object or `request_uri` in the authorization request will prevent tempering with the request parameters and the use of a hybrid flow will bind the current session's `state` parameter to ID Token via the ID Token's `s_hash` claim.

-### 8.7 Malicious endpoints attack
+### 8.6 Malicious endpoints attack
 This attack lures the user to login to a rogue IdP at the client.
 The client performs discovery for the rogue IdP and receives discovery information that contains a honest IdP's registration and authorization endpoint and the rogue IdP's own token and userinfo endpoints.
 The client performs registration and then authentication at the honest IdP.
 After receiving a code, it sends it to the rogue IdP's token endpoint along with the honest IdP's token endpoint authentication credentials(`client_id`/`client_secret`).
 The attacker now has the code and credentials to exchange for an Access Token.

-### 8.8 Response parameter injection attack
+### 8.7 Response parameter injection attack